 How to create an automatic audience with LTV

-Leadsbridge is a Facebook Marketing Partner that integrates over 370 CRMs with Facebook.
-One of such integration tool is the Custom Audience sync.
+LeadsBridge is a Facebook Marketing Partner that integrates over 370 CRMs with Facebook.
+One such integration tool is the Custom Audience sync.
 With this tool, you can automatically create an audience by syncing Facebook with your CRM, which calculates the Facebook Customer Lifetime Value of the listed customers.

-Creating automatic Facebook LTV Custom Audiences will save time and effort since it avoids advertisers manually uploading data.
+Creating automatic Facebook LTV Custom Audiences will save time and effort since it avoids advertisers having to manually upload custom audiences to Facebook over and over again.
 The Custom Audience Sync tool also helps to keep your Lifetime Value Audience lists on Facebook updated regularly whenever someone buys.

 Before you start, connect your CRM in the integration area shown below.

-There are four steps involved in creating a custom audience through Leadsbridge.
-They are:
+There are four steps involved in creating a custom audience through LeadsBridge:

-- Log into your Leadsbridge account and click on “Facebook suite”.
+A. Log into your LeadsBridge account and click on “Facebook suite”

-- Select “custom audiences”.
+B. Select “custom audiences.”
 If you have custom audiences available, choose the appropriate one.
 If not, click on “Add New” to add a new audience.

 The next step is the settings.

-In this section, you can either create new custom audiences or use an existing one in your Facebook.
-Here, we will build a new audience and name it “test audience”.
-Next is the interval time which depends on the volume of traffic you have.
+In this section, you can either create new custom audiences or use an existing one on your Facebook.
+Here, we will build a new audience and name it “test audience.”
+Next is the interval time, which depends on the volume of traffic you have.
 For example, if you choose a 24-hour or 6-hour, LeadsBridge will sync the new records back to Facebook.
 The function also will help you remove a contact that has been unsubscribed from your list in the CRM.

-The next option is the Value-based.
+The next option is Value-based.
 This is for the Lifetime Value of your client’s lead.
 It enables you to create a value-based lookalike audience.
-To activate it, click the button and switch it to “Yes”.
+To activate it, click the button and switch it to “Yes.”
 The audience will consist of people similar to your highest valued customer.

 In case you need to use a specific event value, you can also switch it on.
 Otherwise, you can leave it.